-R. SMOKING, VAPING AND RESTRICTED AREAS
+S. SMOKING, VAPING AND RESTRICTED AREAS

-Hilltop High School is a smoke/vap-free zone.
-It is illegal for anyone under the age of 18 years to smoke or be in possession of nicotine.
+Hilltop High School and school grounds is a smoke/vape-free zone.
+It is illegal for anyone under the age of 18 years to smoke or be in possession of nicotine or e-cigarettes.
 Senior High students who are of legal age must be off school property.
 The arena parking lot, curling rink and back alley area are out of bounds for grade 9 students from 8:00 am to 4:00 pm.
-All Students are not allowed to leave the school building during class or during the break between classes.
 Cigarettes, vaporizers and any illegal paraphernalia will be confiscated and not returned.
+Students in possession or using illegal or legal substances while at school or on school grounds will be issued a multiple day out of school suspension depending on severity of the infraction.
+Students are not allowed to leave the school building during class or during the break between classes